rrabinovitch/sweater_weather/README.md

 # Sweater Weather
+**Built by Ruthie Rabinovitch**: [LinkedIn](https://www.linkedin.com/in/ruthie-r/), [Turing alumni portfolio](https://alumni.turing.io/alumni/ruthie-rabinovitch)

 This repo serves as a solo, [final project](https://backend.turing.io/module3/projects/sweater_weather/) for Module 3 of [Turing School of Software & Design's Back-End program](https://backend.turing.io/).
 The submission of this project entailed a techincal presentation including a live demo and discussion regarding of code organization as well as happy and sad path test coverage.

 Sweater Weather is the back-end of a hypothetical application for planning road trips.
 The app allows users to see the current weather as well as the forecasted weather at their destination.
 This repo exposes the API that satisfies the (hypothetical) front-end team’s requirements.

+To follow OOP principles, this project uses a facade design pattern and also implements POROs - yielding skinnier controllers and DRYer code, better following SPR, and only sending objects to serializers.

 ## Learning Goals
 * Expose an API that aggregates data from multiple external APIs: